 I intend to write this reflection in two parts, tracking the spiritual progress of our protagonist, Siddhartha, and then riffing on some possible meanings for our own spiritual journey.

 I must be one of the very few who had never read Herman Hesse’s classic novel, Siddhartha.
-It’s based (sort of) of the life of the Buddha.
+It’s based (sort of) on the life of the Buddha.
 But clearly it reflects Hesse’s love affair with Eastern spirituality and how it informed his own journey.
 It is set historically when Brahmanism, with its central focus on the priesthood, the worship of Indo-European gods, and strict ritual observances, was shifting toward Hinduism (560-480 BCE).
-The new Vedic scriptures (the Upanishads) preached the oneness of the universe and was more philosophical and mystical—i.e. less “religious”.
+The new Vedic scriptures (the Upanishads) preached the oneness of the universe and was more philosophical and mystical?i.e. less “religious”.
 While still polytheistic, it acknowledged one, single supreme God.
 Eventually, this form of religion left India and morphed into Buddhism in its multiple expressions.
 Hesse uses the language of Hinduism, Buddhism, along with Taoist philosophy.

 Leaving Home: Really Leaving Home

 The stage is set when our protagonist, Siddhartha, feels himself to have outgrown Brahmanism, the religion of his mother and father.
 He concludes that his parents had already imparted their wisdom, “poured their abundance into his expectant vessel; and the vessel was not full, his mind was not satisfied, his soul was not at ease, his heart was not contented.”
 The sacrifices did not offer happiness.
 Why sacrifice to all the minor gods, when the True, and Only One, the Atman, was found within?”